HarryWillis0/Todo/README.md

 * table view operations (this is in src/controllers)
     * slide left / right event handlers
     * re-ordering and saving new order
     * selecting cells and then passing data through segues
+    * simple animation

 # Tools
 * Xcode